Heswall: Geography

+Located on the eastern side of the Dee Estuary, with views across the river to North Wales, Heswall is 13 mi from Chester and 10 mi from Liverpool (via the Queensway (Birkenhead) Tunnel or 56 mi (avoiding the tunnels).
+The towers of Liverpool's cathedrals can be seen on the horizon from the town.

 Economy

 An affluent area, Heswall was listed as the seventh richest neighbourhood in the UK in 2001, with an average household income of £46,600.

 In 2022, the median house price in Heswall was £409,500, making it the most expensive in the Wirral area.

 Open spaces

 There are several areas of open space.
 The largest is the Dales, an area of dry, sandy heathland overlooking the River Dee.
 It has the status of both Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR).
 Within this SSSI lies 'the Dungeon', a small river valley cut into the hillside.
 A path connects the Dales to the Wirral Way and the coast.
 Other open areas also overlooking the Dee are the Beacons, and Poll Hill, which is the highest point on the Wirral Peninsula.
 Whitfield Common, off Whitfield Lane, contains open land as well as playing fields and tennis courts.